flocked/Anima/README.md

 #### Retargeting of spring animated values

-When changing values of properties that are currently spring animated, the animation’s velocity is preserved.
-It provides fluid animations.
+When changing values of properties that are currently spring animated, the animation’s velocity is preserved for providing fluid animations.
 That's why spring animations are the recommended animation for a responsive and interactive UI.

 You can provide a gesture velocity for spring animations that animate `CGPoint` or `CGRect` values.
 This can be used to "inject" the velocity of a gesture recognizer (when the gesture ends) into the animations.